jerryzhuongithub/BAL/README.md

 ## Running experiments

-The following are the options that can be set in [`run_experiments.py`](run_experiments.py)
+The following options are defined in [`main.py`](main.py)

  Options |  Usage and Default Value
 ---------| -------------------------
---regulariser  | Regularisation parameter for Logistic Regression. (default = 0.1) --phase1 | 'Fixed', 'klogk', 'until-all-labels' or 'm-per-class' can be selected for phase 1. (default = 'until-all-labels') --m-per-class | Number of training items 'm' required from each class.
-This **should be** passed as an argument if 'm-per-class' selected for phase1
---fixed | Fixed size of training items if 'fixed' selected for phase1. (default = 1) --phase2 | ‘Margin’, 'entropy' or 'passive' can be selected for phase 2. (default = 'passive') --phase1-increment | Growth rate of training set size for phase 1. (default = 10) --phase2-increment | Growth rate of training set size for phase 2. (default = 10)
---trials | Number of trials of training. (default = 20)
+--regulariser  | Regularisation parameter for Logistic Regression. (default = 0.1) --phase1 | 'Fixed', 'klogk', 'until-all-labels' or 'm-per-class' can be selected for phase 1. (default = 'until-all-labels') --m-per-class | Number of training items 'm' required from each class. (default=1) --fixed | Fixed size of training items if 'fixed' selected for phase1. (default = 1) --phase2 | ‘Margin’, 'entropy' or 'passive' can be selected for phase 2. (default = 'passive') --phase1-increment | Growth rate of training set size for phase 1. (default = 1) --phase2-increment | Growth rate of training set size for phase 2. (default = 1) --trials | Number of trials of training. (default = 20)

 Available choices for argument '--phase1'/'--phase2'